Images comunicate better than texts. So I spent part of my time collecting what I think are the top 10 social media infographics ever.

 While there are many differences between search marketing and social media, and each has its strengths, both are essential in marketing today.
 Interestingly, they take on exponentially more power when marketers use them together.
 To identify what works best for particular goals, MDG Advertising created an enlightening infographic that distinguishes the digital supremacy between social media and search marketing, as well as the collective strength of this dynamic duo.
 Take a look at how these two online methods measure up on their own and in sync.

-One may have the best design for their social media accounts and its content but without other elements, these are not great social content.
+One may have the best design for their social media accounts and their content but without other elements, these are not great social content.
 Great design surely helps but great social media content is a mixture of much more than that as this infographic teaches us.
 The infographic from Edge Media gives us two overarching tips for creating great social content.

 Which is Better – Email Marketing or Social Media?
 You can actually make use of both.
 The key is to recognize that both email and social media are distinct and different marketing channels that can both be effective for your business if you design your campaigns to leverage the strengths of each.